• Blogs

 EIP-7251 addresses this problem of a growing number of validators by increasing a validator’s maximum effective balance (MaxEB) from 32 ETH to 2048 ETH.
 However, it keeps the minimum effective balance unchanged at 32 ETH.

 Currently, Ethereum has a maximum effective balance (MaxEB) of 32 ETH.
 This limit makes it tricky for large-scale staking entities that wish to stake more ETH to increase their validation rewards.
 They have to run multiple nodes by staking 32 ETH multiple times.
 With EIP-7251, they can stake up to 2048 ETH and validate from a single node.
-In other words, it will help them maintain larger balances and consolidate operations more effectively.
+In other words, it helps them maintain larger balances and consolidate operations more effectively.

 However, EIP-7251 also faces opposition for several reasons.
 Many Ethereum enthusiasts believe that it will weaken the Ethereum network's decentralization.
 By increasing the MaxEB, EIP-7251 will significantly reduce the number of Ethereum validator sets.
 This goes against the community principle of decentralization, which promotes more participants for better power distribution.
 Moreover, the increase in MaxEB can also raise potential risks of slashing events.
 Slashing is the feature where the network takes away staked ETH of validators and delegators to punish them for improper validation.
 Currently, when the MaxEB is 32 ETH, the network penalizes the validators with 1 ETH or 1/32 of the total staked ETH as the initial slashing penalty.
 Once the EIP-7251 increases this MaxEB to 2048 ETH, the slashing would cost the validator a loss of 64 ETH (1/32 * 2048 = 64).
 However, the core development team has yet to finalize the new penalty mechanism.